-This is very important - to complete the course and receive a passing grade, you must participate in the online course content, read and study the material, and contribute to the discussion forum.
+You will receive weekly reminders by email about the quizzes and exams.
+Always expect one to be available from Saturday through Monday every week.
+These will appear on Blackboard under assignments during that time.
+You may check your submitted work by looking at your Grades on Blackboard where a weekly score will be posted after our teaching assistant reviews your work.
+A common error on Blackboard is to forget to submit your work after you have answered the questions we posed.
+We cannot read work unless it is submitted.
+This is very important - you must fully participate in this course, that is, read and study the material, contribute to the discussion forum, take every weekly quiz, and take both longer exams.
 Given that, final course letter grades are approximately A (90 to 100); B (80 to 89); C (70 to 79); and D (60 to 69).
-We use +/- grades within 2 points of the cuts for the letter grades.
+We use +/- grades within 2 points of these cuts.
 For example, 85 would be "B", while 82 would be "B-" and 88 would be "B+".
 If you follow your grades on Blackboard, please remember how quizzes and tests are weighted differently.
 We will provide a midterm grade assessment for you after the first test, and we may reach out to ask if you need help or to offer advice if we see an issue developing.
 To do well, read and study the content, participate in the discussions at least occasionally, and do not miss taking quizzes and tests when they are scheduled.
+The assignment of a letter grade based on averages of quizzes and exams is contingent on participation in the class.
+While we will try to advise you if we see an issue with non-participation develop, it is your responsibility to study and engage in the course during the week and to be aware of the quiz and exam schedule.